stephenslab/dsc-log-fold-change/README.md

 Methods will input:

-  - $Y1 a numeric matrix of data from group 1 (n by p, n samples/cells in rows, p genes in columns)
+  - $Y1 a numeric matrix of data from group 1 (p by n, p genes in columns, n samples/cells in rows)
-  - $Y2 a numeric matrix of data from group 2 (n by p, n samples/cells in columns, p genes in columns)
+  - $Y2 a numeric matrix of data from group 2 (p by n, p genes in columns, n samples/cells in rows)

 and optionally:

   - $X1 an n vector of covariates from group 1 (eg "library size")
   - $X2 an n vector of covariates from group 2

 Methods will output:

   - $log_fold_change_est a vector of estimates of log(mu1/mu2) for each gene where mu1 is the mean of group 1 and mu2 is the mean of group 2
   - $s_hat a vector of standard error for the estimated $log_fold_change